malrepos/project_3_auction/README.md

 10. From front end, when auction contract is realy, Only onwer of NFT can `start` the auction, and time is counting down.
 11. Any address can `close` the auction ONLY after auction time ended.

+## Next Steps

+#### Countdown Timer

+One feature the team would have liked to include in the project is a countdown timer.
+As there is a time limit set by the owner for an auction, it would be useful for potential bidders to see the time remaining until the close of an auction.
+It would also create a sense of urgency, a clear deadline approaching, that would incentivise bidding, especially in the closing minutes.

+Unfortunately the front end tool streamlit was not suited to this functionality.
+It is possible to have a countdown timer in streamlit, as far as we could learn, such a timer would prevent any other function in the front end from being used.

+We were able to write a countdown timer in Solidity, and this can be seen in the backend directory - timer.sol.
+This too was not ideal as it requires a function call to display the current time left in the auction.

+Ultimately, in order to produce what is really a basic feature, we would need to utilize a more robust front end technology such as JavaScript.

+#### Smart Contract Testing

+Our smart contracts were tested using remix and careful auditing.
+We also made a start on more standardized testing using Truffle.
+With more time we would have utilized Truffle to complete a comprehensive test of all smart contract deployments and functions.
+This is standard practice in the industry and is vital for any product that is to be deployed to a live network such as the Ethereum mainnet.

+With more time we would become more familiar with the software Truffle and run specific tests on all our solidity functions.

+### Deployment

+Although we did deploy our contracts to Georli we would have like to deploy to a working network such as Arbitrum One or Optimism.
+Depoying to a layer 2 Ethereum network such as Arbitrum One would have been the obvious next step in producing a real world decentralized app that users can interact with in a meaningful way, with real financial cost.
+Regardless of whether our app had all the functionality we desired, or the attractiveness of the UI, deploying our app would have been a good learning experience for future projects and also completed the full process of dapp development from idea to end user.